TNDC2002/PEproject/documents/report.md

 - **Augmented Reality (AR) Movie Posters**
   - Users can scan movie posters using their smartphones or tablets and access interactive content such as trailers, behind-the-scenes footage, or exclusive interviews with the cast and crew.

+- **Recommendation System**

+  - With the rise of AI in recent years, it is crucial to implement some sort of machine learning/AI algorithm to our app, not only for the sake of modernity but also the suffiency at providing our users the services.
+A recommendation system can learn from a user's favourite movies/shows collection and compute a certain metrics to determine what sort of movies/shows fit the user the best.
+Those metrics can be the genres, actors/actress, director or even the countries where they were produced.
 ### **8.3.
 References**

 - Color Palette: https://colorhunt.co/palette/060047b3005ee90064ff5f9e